-If you look in the fridge of any typical Jewish-Moroccan home you’ll find a jar filled with rust-color oil.
-It’s sweet and hot paprikas mixed with canola oil, which they use it in many of their dishes.
-This way the oil get infused with the sweet and smoky flavor of the paprika
+If you open the fridge of any typical Jewish-Moroccan home you’ll find a jar of rust-colored liquid.
+It’s sweet and hot paprika infused in canola oil that they use in many dishes.
+The paprikas sink to the bottom of the jar and only the oil is used.

 - 1 cup amaranth seeds

 - 12 grape tomatoes, cut into halves or 2-4 medium tomatoes, diced

 - 2 California dry chiles – for extra smoky flavor, toast them for a minute or two in a toaster oven or char them over the stove

 - ½ teaspoon ground turmeric - or 1 piece of turmeric root, peeled and grated

 - ½ cup of olive oil mixed with 1 tablespoon smoked paprika and 1 teaspoon hot paprika